ScraperHub/amazon-best-sellers-scraper/README.md

 ### 2. Update the Scraper with Your Token

-Replace "CRAWLBASE_API_TOKEN" in the script with your Crawlbase Crawling API Token.
+Replace "`CRAWLBASE_API_TOKEN`" in the script with your Crawlbase Crawling API Token.

 ### 3. Run the Scraper